robocomp/web/gsoc/2021/posts/alejandro_fernandez/post06.md

 ### Conclusion

-RoboComp allow us to simplify a lot the creation integration of new components in LearnBlock, so the only needed to finish will be testing the component and make the necessary improvements according with this.
+RoboComp allow us to simplify a lot the integration of new components in LearnBlock, so the only needed to finish the project will be testing the component, make the necessary improvements according with this and some documentation.

 __Alejandro Fernández Camello__